microsoft/vscode-docs/docs/python/linting.md

 TOCTitle: Linting
 ContentId: 0ccb0e35-c4b2-4001-91bf-79ff1618f601
 PageTitle: Linting Python in Visual Studio Code
-DateApproved: 11/10/2017
+DateApproved: 01/30/2018
 MetaDescription: Linting Python in Visual Studio Code
 MetaSocialImage: images/tutorial/social.png
 ---
 # Linting Python in VS Code

 Linting highlights syntactical and stylistic errors in your Python source code.
-By default, linting for Python is enabled in VS Code using Pylint.
+By default, linting for Python is enabled in Visual Studio Code using Pylint.
 Additional linters, along with Pylint, can be enabled and disabled in any combination using their respective settings.

 ## General linting settings